SphericalSilver/Tableau-Visualizations/README.md

 Trunk buses navigate through an extensive network of routes, often passing through several different towns and estates.
 Express Bus Services are bus services that contain express sectors, by skipping bus stops or travelling by expressways, saving commuting time as compared to regular trunk services.
 These bus services charge Express fares.

 Fares for Feeder Bus services can be found [here](https://data.gov.sg/dataset/fare-for-feeder-bus-services).
 Since the fares for these are completely uniform and independent of distance travelled, they were not included in the visualization.

+Click the [Tableau Visualization Link](https://public.tableau.com/profile/suyash2542#!/vizhome/ExplorationofSGBusFares/ExplorationofSGBusFares) to see the Dashboard.